dedan/pcourse/lectures/lec2.md

 -----------------

 Last time I showed you how to iterate over a list.
 Iteration over something is such a basic concept in python that I would like to talk about this a little bit more.
 The `for variable_name in something` syntax might confuse you in the beginning so I will try to explain it again.
-It means to one after another take each element from the *something*, then call it variable_name and execute the block.
-It is called by a name (variable_name) so that you can refer to it into the block.
+It means to one after another take each *element* from the *something*, then call it variable_name and execute the block.
+It is called by a name (variable_name) so that you can refer to it within the block.
 Maybe it becomes more clear if we rename the variables in a way that it sounds more intuitive.
-If we just use the right words it already sounds like a natural description in a task.
+If we just use the right words it already sounds like a natural description of a task.
 The task could be to do something *for all elements in a list*, *for all letters in a word* or for *all lines in a file*.
 This sounds like natural language, right?
 Now let's have a look how this is done in python.

 What I did not tell you last time, is that we cannot only use lists in a for loop.
 In python a for loop is much more general and can be applied to everything that is *iterable*.
 I will not show you how to create new iterables (this is quite advanced), but give you a few examples of them and then it will become clear that we can use them without knowing anything about them.